The Innovative History Podcast

 Co-host

-Fulton Bryant-Anderson ‘23 is a PLU student majoring in History and Communications.
+Fulton Bryant-Anderson graduated from PLU in 2023 with a B.A. degree in History and a B.A.C. degree in Communication.
 During Summer 2021, Fulton was a Benson Family Foundation Research Fellow, and as part of his work he developed the concept for the Innovative History Podcast.
 He believes that by blending historical research and podcasting, he can offer listeners a unique transitive experience, producing new knowledge and insights into past cultures.
-Bryant-Anderson plans to graduate in Spring 2023 and pursue a career that combines history, journalism, and emerging media.
+Bryant-Anderson plans to pursue a career that combines history, journalism, and emerging media.
 Innovative History is the first fruit of that work.

 Dr. Mike Halvorson